 ❸ Graphical models/network science,

-❻ Data visualization, and last but not least – and with increasing imporance in our ML-society:
+❻ Data visualization, and last but not least – and with increasing imporance in and for our ML-society:

 ❼ Privacy, data protection, safety and security.